limwualice/sushi-adventure/README.md

-# Beverly Grove Sushi Adventure
+# Los Angeles Sushi Adventure

-Welcome to the Beverly Grove Sushi Adventure project!
+Welcome to the Los Angeles Sushi Adventure project!
 This project allows you to scrape data from Yelp using their API.

 ## Getting Started